usnistgov/TrueBq/README.md

 2. Download source code folder (TrueBq01)
 3. Follow Geant4 user code compilation instructions
   3.1 I used Cmake version 3.19.2
-  3.2 If using Visual studio, use configuration "Release" (not "Debug", which is default)
+  3.2 If using Visual studio, use configuration "Release" or "RelWithDebInfo" (not "Debug", which is default)

 ## Running TrueBq01